 At the beginning of the season, talk to your staff to make sure everybody knows what’s expected.
 Increased hours, customers with high expectations and meeting quotas — the season takes a lot out of employees at every level.
 Your team needs to understand that they have one goal, making sales and building relationships for the future, and need to work together to achieve it, functioning as one unit, doing what’s best for your customers and for your business.
 A part of this includes reminding your team — and yourself! — to take breaks and not simply foregoing a pause on busy days.
 Taking the time necessary away from the bustle of the season is essential to keeping a good mood and being able to deal with difficulties that seemingly come out of nowhere.

 7. Get some temporary additional help

 If you and your staff are simply overloaded during the holidays, get some seasonal staff.
-This year distribution centres and warehouses are increasing the amount of temp employees they’re hiring over holiday season, while brick-and-mortar retailers are more cautious, but an extra set of hands could really help you be more efficient and give your customers the attention they need.
+This year distribution centers and warehouses are increasing the number of temp employees they’re hiring over the holiday season, while brick-and-mortar retailers are more cautious, but an extra set of hands could really help you be more efficient and give your customers the attention they need.

-You may not be able to prepare for everything that comes at you this holiday season, but by planning ahead, you can lay the foundation for a smoother, calmer and — most importantly — happier holiday season.
+You may not be able to prepare for everything that comes at you this holiday season, but by planning ahead, you can lay the foundation for a smoother, calmer and—most importantly—the happier holiday season.